 Jónas at Tjörn his life does spend Oft in poor conditions A working man with babes to tend Suffers poor nutrition.

-Stjönufróðir, frægir menn Fyrir þjóðum lýsa Að í flóði farist senn Foldin góða ísa.
+a) Stjönufróðir, frægir menn Fyrir þjóðum lýsa Að í flóði farist senn Foldin góða ísa.

 Astrologists and others think And make this bleak prediction That Iceland’s doomed, and soon will sink A flooded, bleak condition.

 Þó minn sé ekki mikil sjón Mega þar rekkar heyra Áður enn sekkur ísa frón Eitthvað sekkur fleira.